 Boat battery comes in three main types, including deep cycle, start, and dual-use.
-If you’re a new fisherman, boat owner, or interested in upgrading your boat to lithium batteries, you might be curious about the difference.
+If you’re a new fisherman, or boat owner, or interested in upgrading your boat to lithium batteries, you might be curious about the difference.
 Also, you may be wondering why lithium batteries are better for your boat than lead-acid batteries.
-Some of the significant advantages of lithium boat battery includes longer shelf life, constant power, heat resistance, faster charging, maintenance-free, lightweight, safe and harmless.
+Some of the significant advantages of lithium boat batteries include longer shelf life, constant power, heat resistance, faster charging, maintenance-free, lightweight, safe, and harmless.
 Now, let’s take a closer look at the differences between each type of Marine battery.

 Dual Boat Battery